cube-network/docs/contents/bridge.md

 This document describes the option for project parties to map Tokens from the source chain to Cube on their own.

-The project owner **self** maintains the total balance of Token on the multi-chain including Cube, and endorses the credibility of Token.
+The project owner maintains the total balance of tokens on the multi-chain including Cube on his own and endorses the credibility of tokens.

-The main processes include：
+The main processes include:

 ```
 1）Initial Preparation